Ghanaians: Demographics and genetics

-National identity and citizenship
+National identity and citizenship in Ghana

 The inhabitants of Ghana possessing Ghanaian passports are 20 million persons, including an additional 3‒4 million persons abroad.
 Ghana has a diverse population that reflects its colorful history and the peoples who have populated the region from ancient times to the present, with the historic amalgam of the main groups forming the basis of Ghana's current demographics.
 Native West Africans make up 98% of the population.
 There is also a new population of Asians, Middle Easterners, Europeans and other recent immigrants.

 To obtain Ghanaian nationality, one must be naturalized after seven years of Ghana Card permanent residency.
 The Asians, Middle Easterners and Europeans who have lived in Ghana for most of their lives have acquired Ghanaian citizenship, which is granted without any discrimination.
-67% of Ghanaians speak English.
-There are over 100 ethnic groups, each with its own distinct language.
+Two thirds, or 67%, of Ghanaians speak English.
+There are more than 100 ethnic groups, each with its own distinct language.
 However, languages that belong to the same ethnic group are usually mutually intelligible.
-There are nine language family groups and 11 languages from these groups are officially sponsored by the government: Akuapem Twi, Asante Twi, Ewe, Fante, Ga, Dangme, Dagbani, Nzema,ahanta language(ahantas) Dagaare, Gonja and Kasena.
+There are nine language family groups and 11 languages from these groups are officially sponsored by the government: Akuapem Twi, Asante Twi, Ewe, Fante, Ga, Dangme, Dagbani, Nzema, Ahanta language (Ahantas) Dagaare, Gonja and Kasena.

 During the colonial era, a number of Europeans intermarried with Africans and had offspring, who include such notable Gold Coasters as Carel Hendrik Bartels and James Bannerman.
 Most European settlers left the Gold Coast after it won independence.
 Currently, the most significant immigrant populations in Ghana are Africans from other countries on the continent, Asians (Indians and Chinese), some of them Europeans (Britons, Portuguese, Dutch, French, Italians, Latin Americans, Poles, Scandinavians, and Germans), and Middle Easterners, particularly Lebanese and Syrians.